Darktwine/Blockchain-Library-Management-System/README.md

             "request_message": "I request book b1 from you."
         }

-5) Then with the same request information, call the "set_request" POST method.

-6) Call "get_request_id" GET method, and copy the randomly generated id.

-7) Call "set_request_id" POST method using the id obtained in the previous step.

-8) Now switch to node 2.
+5) Now switch to node 2.
 Call the get_request GET method and we should obtain the request message from node 1.
 However, get_request_id GET method should not work.

-9) Switch to node 3, and call the get_request_id GET method.
+6) Switch to node 3, and call the get_request_id GET method.
 Should return the request id.
 However, get_request should not work.
 This is the same for node 4, and all other nodes in the network that were not the receiver address.

-10) Since node 2 now has the request, it can use the book id to encrypt the book.
+7) Since node 2 now has the request, it can use the book id to encrypt the book.
 Passing in the sender address, receiver address, and book id, call the add_book POST method.
 This will send the encrypted book to the receiver (node 1 in this case), and the key to decrypt the book to nodes 3 and 4.

-11) Switch to node 1 and call get_book GET method.
+8) Switch to node 1 and call get_book GET method.
 Should recieve a message with the encrypted book.
 However, should not be able to access the book key.

-12) Switch to node 3 and call get_book_key GET method.
+9) Switch to node 3 and call get_book_key GET method.
 Should receive the key to decrypt the book.
 However, should not be able to access the encrypted book.
 Same for node 4.